-Baptist Health's certified Advance Care Planning facilitators can assist you and your chosen healthcare surrogates with advance care planning conversations, and/or the completion of an advance directive.
-To inquire about this service or request a free appointment, please call the Advance Care Planning hotline at 859.639.7800.
+Baptist Health's certified Advance Care Planning facilitators can assist you and your chosen healthcare surrogates and/or representatives with advance care planning conversations, and/or the completion of an advance directive.
+To inquire about this service or request a complementary appointment, please call the Advance Care Planning helpline at 833.307.2081

-If you are currently in the hospital, you may contact the Pastoral Care department or ask your nurse for assistance with advance care planning.
+If you are currently in the hospital, you may contact the Pastoral Care department at the hospital or ask your nurse for assistance with advance care planning.